Antiquization: Myths of continuity and autochthony

-Another point of critique against the antiquization narrative and Skopje 2014 aims at the alleged neatly “linear chronological overview of all things Macedonian”.
+Another point of critique against the antiquization narrative and Skopje 2014 aims at the alleged neatly "linear chronological overview of all things Macedonian".
 Maja Muhić and Aleksandar Takovski regard this claim as ironic, since they almost cannot find any correlation between the represented figures that are used to demonstrate the continuity of Macedonian national identity.

 A challenge for the continuity narrative and a reason for the conflicting national historical claims of the different states in the Balkans is the dynamic and changeful past of this region.
 A part of what is nowadays called the geographical region of Macedonia, belonged to the Ancient Kingdom of Macedon.
-Thereafter, at various times, the term ‘Macedonia’ covered different administrative districts of the Roman Empire, the Byzantine Empire, and the Ottoman Empire.
+Thereafter, at various times, the term 'Macedonia' covered different administrative districts of the Roman Empire, the Byzantine Empire, and the Ottoman Empire.
 None of these districts was permanent or stable.
-Already in Byzantine times, Byzantine writers used the terms “Macedonia” and “Macedonians” in different, sometimes unclear and misleading ways.
-“The generally accepted knowledge in today’s historiography holds that for Late Antiquity, as well as for later in Byzantium, the term Macedonia/ Macedonians has a regional/provincial/geographical meaning, and certainly not an ethnic one”.
+Already in Byzantine times, Byzantine writers used the terms "Macedonia" and "Macedonians" in different, sometimes unclear and misleading ways.
+"The generally accepted knowledge in today's historiography holds that for Late Antiquity, as well as for later in Byzantium, the term Macedonia/ Macedonians has a regional/provincial/geographical meaning, and certainly not an ethnic one."

-If one neglects the debate about the exact numbers, there is a rather broad consensus that during the Ottoman Empire the geographic region Macedonia was populated by Turks, Albanians, Jews, Vlachs, Greeks, Roma and other smaller groups.
-However, throughout the Middle Ages and up until the early 20th century the Slavic speaking majority in the region of Macedonia were more commonly referred to (both, by themselves and outsiders) as Bulgarians.
-However, in pre-nationalist times, terms such as "Bulgarian" did not possess a strict ethno-nationalistic meaning in modern aspect.
-Accordingly, in the last phase of the Ottoman Empire, fierce fighting arose about the national affiliation of these people.
-Subsequently, at the time of the disintegration of the Ottoman Empire, Greeks, Bulgarians, and Serbs tried to include Macedonia into their states.

-In the end, all occurrences, events and ruptures that took place in the geographical region of Macedonia are neither a sequence of linear developments nor the inherent property of a single nation state.
-Nonetheless, in the attempt to consolidate their national identity, the newly emerging states in the Balkans tried to confirm singularity by claiming historical events and figures as being exclusively their own.
-Even if the notion of Ancient Macedonian descent might seem explicable if one considers the name dispute with Greece and the challenges to a Macedonian identity, and also if one takes into consideration the need to gain points in the ethnic-Macedonian part of the electorate: the narrative of continuity and autochthony is not the only choice available.